top of page

 Eligibility: High school students in grades 10–11 with a minimum GPA of 3.8; exceptional 9th graders may be considered on a case-by-case basis

 UC Santa Barbara’s Research Mentorship Program (RMP) is a highly selective summer opportunity for high school students to engage in university-level research.
-Participants are paired with a mentor—either a graduate student, postdoc, or faculty member—and select a research project from various disciplines, including history.
-Over six weeks on campus, students dedicate 35–50 hours per week to research, utilizing library resources, conducting fieldwork, and collecting data.
+You will be paired with a mentor—a graduate student, postdoc, or faculty member—and select a research project from various disciplines, including history.
+You will dedicate 35–50 hours per week to research, utilizing library resources, conducting fieldwork, and collecting data.
 The program also includes GRIT talks, a lecture series where UC Santa Barbara researchers discuss their projects.
-By the end of the program, students complete a technical research paper, present their findings at an academic symposium, and earn 8 college credits through interdisciplinary courses on research and presentation techniques.
+By the end of the program, you will complete a technical research paper, present your findings at an academic symposium, and earn 8 college credits through interdisciplinary courses on research and presentation techniques.
+To learn more about this program, check out our complete guide here.

 Location: Maryland Center for History and Culture, Baltimore, MD